NomicFoundation/hardhat-website/src/content/plugin-development/tutorial.md

 });
 ```

-Where `createFixtureProjectHRE` creates a new Hardhat Runtime Environment, based on a directtory in `packages/plugin/test/fixture-projects`, using its `hardhat.config.ts`, and the directory as the root of the Hardhat project.
+Where `createFixtureProjectHRE` creates a new Hardhat Runtime Environment, based on a directory in `packages/plugin/test/fixture-projects`, using its `hardhat.config.ts`, and the directory as the root of the Hardhat project.

 ### Testing with inline `HardhatUserConfig`s

 While fixture tests are simple, they can be cumbersome to maintain, as your test and its data are spread across multiple files.

-The alternative way to define to test your plugin, is to create an instance of the Hardhat Runtime Environment, with an inline `HardhatUserConfig`.
+An alternative way to test your plugin is to create an instance of the Hardhat Runtime Environment with an inline `HardhatUserConfig`.

 This type of test looks something like this: